Collaborating for a People-Centric Architecture

 This logic has led to the identification of the built environment as a tool for contributing towards well-being or ‘people-oriented design’.
 The theory behind this concerns itself with the cause and effect of both the built and natural environment on the human psyche and consequently on the physiological health of the body itself.
 This is what has come to be known as evidence-based design or EBD.
 EBD suggests that the successfulness of the experiential aspects of design can be somewhat predicted through the study of the human perception of space.
 How an individual perceives a ‘negative’ space has a temporary effect on their psychological state.
 If this becomes a continuous state of mind due to repeated exposure, it can lead to prolonged or more permanent mental disorientation and potentially yield physiological repercussions.

 The stimuli which trigger these negative perceptions of our surroundings are referred to as ‘stressors’ and reveal themselves in both subjective and objective forms, stemming from environmental factors such as light, noise, exposure to nature, colour and social engagement.
-The participation of both the psychological and physiological sciences in architecture have given the practice means of reducing or controlling these stressors.
+The participation of both the psychological and physiological sciences in architecture have given the practical means of reducing or controlling these stressors.

 Reconfiguring the Design Process